Meera0234/PINNs-for-PO/README.md

 ## 💼 Authors

-This project was developed as part of the **ENM 5320: Final Project** at the University of Pennsylvania.
+This project was developed as part of the **ENM 5320: Final Project** at the University of Pennsylvania by @Meera0234 and @Sansupenn

 ---